Asian Cockroach

 How Do I Get Rid of an Asian Cockroach Infestation?

-If you notice an Asian cockroach or cockroaches in your home, the best course of action is to call your local pest control company!
-An Asian cockroach infestation is normally easy to treat with the use of insecticides.
+If you notice Asian cockroaches in your home, the best course of action is to call your local pest control company!
+An Asian cockroach infestation is normally easy to treat with the help of professionals.

-For more information or to request a free pest inspection, contact Palmetto Exterminators today for the best pest control plan for you!
+To request a free pest inspection, contact Palmetto Exterminators today.